 “Not good,” she announced.
 “They called around, and there was nothing.”

 “What did they say?”
 I was curious, although it really didn’t matter anymore.

 At that moment, we crossed over to TARFUN (Things Are Really Fucked Up Now).
-I was flying a silver albatross that had lost its landing gear, and it was getting late in the day.
+I seemed as if I was flying a silver albatross that had lost its landing gear, and it was getting late in the day.

 Suddenly, a tap on the passenger window by a tiny, middle-aged Hispanic woman took us by surprise.
 Somehow she inferred that we were desperately in need of storage.
 She reiterated in broken English about another nearby facility on Congress St. that would have space for us, but she couldn’t recall the name.

 Without the name of the place, we couldn’t call ahead; we would have to see for ourselves.
 Given our situation, it was too good a lead to ignore, so we followed her directions, and easily located Easy Storage a mile away…

 But they were full, which now placed us in the TARFU (Totally and Royally Fucked Up) zone.

 After another round of phone calls, we chased down two additional dead-ends which carried us to the far reaches of town, somewhere between Disheartened Drive and Discouraged Court.

 Yet we soldiered on.
 A cold call to Storage Rentals of America at 7000 Military Trail in Riviera Beach seemed promising.
 Jim, the manager confirmed that a 10 x 30 foot parking space was presently available for a reasonable fee.